bjasspa/jasspa/microemacs/contribs/cheatsheet.md

 ## Templates

-Templates  are files which are usually used to insert  larger  chunks of text, for instance to start a new application.
-User defined  templates have the filew extension "*.etf" and should be placed in the folder  `~/.config/jasspa/HOOK/` where HOOK is the filehook for which the should be used like  "python", "r" or "md" (Markdown).
+Templates  are files which are usually used to insert  larger  chunks of text, for  example,  to start a new  application  using a template  for the  current programming language you are coding.
+User defined  templates have the file extension  ".etf"  and user  defined  ones  should  be  placed  either in the  folder _~/config/jasspa/default_  for generic  templates  like License  files or user addresses which are not defined as abbreviations, or in file type specific folders named _~/.config/jasspa/HOOK/_ where HOOK is the file hook for which they  should be used.
+For  example  like _~/.config/jasspa/python_, _.../r_ (R file templates) or _.../md_ (Markdown file templates).

+The following  place holders which are used for  replacement  of text in these templates or for  inserting the cursor are defined:  _$CURSOR$_,  _$FILE_NAME$_, _$USER$_, _$YEAR$_ - for more see _`C-h C-c insert-template`_.

-## Macros and Macro Recording
+## Macro Recording

 MicroEmacs  can be  extended  using  self  written  or  recorded  macros.
 For beginners  it might be easier to record key  sequences  and replay them later.
 The steps to do this are as follows:

-Press  the keys  `C-x (` and then do your  editing  steps,  you then  stop the recording  with `C-x )`.
+- press  the keys  `C-x (`
+- do your  editing  steps using only your keyboard
+- stop recording with `C-x )`

 Thereafter you can re-execute the last recorded macro with `C-x e`.
+To redo it ten  times for  instance  your can do `Esc 10 C-x e`.
 You can as well save the executed macro with a name then with the `save-kbd-macro` command.

 <div style="page-break-after: always"> </div>

 ## &nbsp;

-### Installation of True Type Fonts for X11
+### Installation of TrueType Fonts for X11 for mew/mesw

-For the GUI version additional TrueType Font installations on X systems (MacOS with [XQuartz](https://www.xquartz.org/)  or Linux  with [X11](https://www.x.org) or  [XWayland]()  improve the visual  display and ISO  encodings  usage.
+For the GUI version (mew/mesw) additional TrueType Font installations on X systems (MacOS with [XQuartz](https://www.xquartz.org/)  or Linux  with [X11](https://www.x.org) or  XWayland)  improve the visual  display and Windows code pages or the ISO-8859  encodings  usage.
-Here an example how you can index  existing  True Type fonts which are already on your system  installed by the package  manager.
+Here an example how you can index  existing  TrueType fonts which are already on your system  installed by the package  manager.
 Recommended  fonts are for example,  liberation-mono and dejavu-sans-mono as they come with a lot of font encodings and they are quite visually appealing.